If you can answer these questions, then you have what it takes to become a Professional Trader…

 That’s good news, right?
 WRONG.

-Because that’s an opportunity cost of $30,000 had you stayed in the workforce.
+Because that’s an opportunity cost of $30,000 you could have earned instead had you stayed in the workforce.

 And let’s be honest here.